smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 Data does not go to a device as such, it goes to one of its endpoints.
 An endpoint is a numbered channel with a direction, and a device can have several.

 Endpoint 0 is the exception.
 Every device is required to have it, it works both ways.
-It is also the only one we can use right now, since we do not yet know what other endpoints this device has.
+It is also the only endpoint we can use right now, since we do not yet know what other endpoints this device has.

 So we ask the USB dongle to describe itself.
 The answer is the device descriptor, 18 bytes with the USB version it speaks, its vendor and product ids, and how many configurations it has.
 The layout is fixed by the USB standard.
 The question is always the same shape, [five fields](https://www.beyondlogic.org/usbnutshell/usb6.shtml):